Hugo Weaving

-Hugo Wallace Weaving AO (born 4 April 1960) is an English actor.
-Born in Colonial Nigeria to English parents, he has resided in Australia for the entirety of his career.
-He is the recipient of six Australian Academy of Cinema and Television Arts Awards (AACTA) and has also been recognised as an Honorary Officer of the Order of Australia.
+Hugo Wallace Weaving AO (born 4 April 1960) is an English actor, based in Australia.
+Born in Colonial Nigeria to British parents, Weaving has resided in Australia for the entirety of his career.
+He is the recipient of six Australian Academy of Cinema and Television Arts Awards (AACTA).

-Weaving landed his first major role as English cricket captain Douglas Jardine on the Australian television series Bodyline (1984).
-Continuing to act in Australia, he rose to prominence with his appearances in the films Proof (1991) and The Adventures of Priscilla, Queen of the Desert (1994), winning his first AACTA Award for Best Actor in a Leading Role with the former.
-By the turn of the millennium, Weaving achieved international recognition through appearances in mainstream American productions.
-His most notable film roles include Agent Smith in the first three The Matrix films (1999–2003), Elrond in The Lord of the Rings (2001–2003) and The Hobbit (2012–2014) trilogies, the title character in V for Vendetta (2005), and Johann Schmidt / Red Skull in the Marvel Cinematic Universe (MCU) film Captain America: The First Avenger (2011).
+He landed his first major role as English cricket captain Douglas Jardine on the Australian television series Bodyline (1984).
+He rose to prominence with his appearances in the Australian films Proof (1991) and The Adventures of Priscilla, Queen of the Desert (1994), winning his first AACTA Award for Best Actor in a Leading Role for the former.
+By the turn of the millennium, Weaving achieved international recognition through roles in mainstream American productions.
+His most notable film roles include Agent Smith in the first three The Matrix films (1999–2003), Elrond in The Lord of the Rings (2001–2003) and The Hobbit (2012–2014) trilogies, the title character in V for Vendetta (2005), The Wolfman (2010), and Johann Schmidt / Red Skull in the Marvel Cinematic Universe film Captain America: The First Avenger (2011).

 In addition to his live action appearances, Weaving has had several voice over roles, including in the films Babe (1995), Happy Feet (2006) and Happy Feet Two (2011), and the Transformers series as Megatron (2007–2011).
-He also reprised his roles of Agent Smith and Elrond in Matrix and Lord of the Rings video game adaptations.
+He reprised his roles of Agent Smith and Elrond in Matrix and Lord of the Rings video game adaptations.

 Early life and education

-Weaving was born on 4 April 1960 at the University of Ibadan Teaching Hospital, in Ibadan, Nigeria to English parents; he is the son of Anne Lennard (born 1934), a tour guide and former teacher, and Wallace Weaving (born 1929), a seismologist, who met as students at the University of Bristol.
+Weaving was born on 4 April 1960 at the University of Ibadan Teaching Hospital, in Ibadan, Nigeria to British parents; he is the son of Anne Lennard (born 1934), a tour guide and former teacher, and Wallace Weaving (born 1929), a seismologist, who met as students at the University of Bristol.
 His maternal grandmother was Belgian.
 A year after his birth, his family returned to the United Kingdom, living in Bedford and Brighton before moving to Melbourne and Sydney in Australia; Johannesburg in South Africa; and then returning to the United Kingdom again.

 While in the UK, he attended The Downs School, Wraxall, near Bristol, and Queen Elizabeth's Hospital.
-While at the Downs School, in 1973 Weaving played one of his first theatrical roles, taking the part of Captain Asquith in Robert Bolt's The Thwarting of Baron Bolligrew.
+While at the Downs School, in 1973, Weaving played one of his first theatrical roles, taking the part of Captain Asquith in Robert Bolt's The Thwarting of Baron Bolligrew.
 His family moved back to Australia in 1976, where he attended Knox Grammar School in Sydney.
 He graduated from Sydney's National Institute of Dramatic Art in 1981.